readium/swift-toolkit/docs/Guides/Getting Started.md

 ### Adapters to third-party dependencies

-* `ReadiumAdapterGCDWebServer` provides an HTTP server built with [GCDWebServer](https://github.com/swisspol/GCDWebServer).
+* `ReadiumAdapterGCDWebServer` provides an HTTP server built with [GCDWebServer](https://github.com/swisspol/GCDWebServer), used by the PDF navigator.

 ## Overview of the shared models (`ReadiumShared`)